Folding, rolling up or ‘cuffing’ your jeans isn’t just practical—it’s a style move.

 Cuff #6: The Summer Cuff

-How-to: Roll up the jeans twice, three times or even four in an uneven manner.
+How-to: Roll up the jeans twice, three times or even four times in an uneven manner.

 This is a casual cuff that’s meant to look a little messy.
 Like you just got out of bed.
 It works best with roomier fits, and it’s fine for lightweight denims too.